da1la/photoshopCClinux-Remixed/README.md

 3. at least 5GB in your /home directory (or you can use -d /path/to/dir)

-4. make sure you have an internet connection and about 1.5 Gib traffic to download photoshop and its components
+4. internet connection and about 40 minutes

 ## :computer: Installation
 1. clone this repo